malev/pill/README.md

 usage: pill [COMMAND]

 SYNOPSIS
-    Create a local kapsel, conda-environment and python environment in the current directory.
-When activated all the libraries will be installed and imported from the '.kapsel' directory in the root of your project.
+    Create a local python and conda environment in the current directory.
+    When activated all the libraries will be installed and imported from the '.pill' directory in the root of your project.

 USAGE
-    Create and run temporal/local kapsels.
+    Create and run temporal/local environments.

       $ pill init
       $ source pill in
       $ source pill out

 COMMANDS
-    init    Creates the .kapsel directory
-    in      Modifies KAPSEL_PREFIX, CONDA_DEFAULT_ENV and PATH to use the .kapsel directory and sets the KAPSEL_NAME variable. out     Restores the previous CONDA_DEFAULT_ENV and PATH.
-Also unsets KAPSEL_PREFIX and KAPSEL_NAME.
+    init    Creates the .pill directory and create links. in      Modifies CONDA_DEFAULT_ENV and PATH to use the .pill directory and sets the PILL_NAME variable. out     Restores the previous CONDA_DEFAULT_ENV and PATH.
+Also unsets PILL_NAME.
 ```

 ## Recommendations